VITAL’s 2008 Farmer’s Market Guide

 9 am – 6 pm, Wednesdays through October.
 Annuals and perennials, produce and herbs.
 414-354-6923.

 7:30 a.m. – noon, Saturdays through October.
-Flowers, fruits and vegetables, Piedmontese beef, maple syrup, chickens, eggs, bison meat, baked goods, dried floral, garden art and much more.
+Annuals, perennials, fruits and vegetables, Piedmontese beef, cut flowers, maple syrup, chickens, eggs, bison meat, baked goods, dried floral, garden art and much more.
 Weekly entertainment and demonstrations.
-70th annual Dahlia Show September 23, with more than 600 blooms on display for judging.
+Monthly Market and More event featuring handcrafted items.
 262-784-7804 or brookfieldfarmersmarket.com.

 Burlington Farmers Market

 Wehmoff Square, Burlington.

 3 pm – 7 pm, Thursdays, June 5 – November 20.
 262-210-6360

 4723 S. Packard Ave., Cudahy